 - Pre-school children visit either with their parents/carers and/or with their key worker from pre-school extra visits can be arranged if your child has specific needs with transition. - Class teachers discuss information with each other as children move through the school. - A transition time is arranged for children to meet their new teachers. - Children with specific needs with transition may have extra activities and discussions in preparation for their new year group. - Year 6 class teachers and the SENDCo meet with Year 7 Heads of Year/staff from feeder secondary schools.
 The KS3 teachers also meet with groups or individual pupils transferring to their school.
-The pupils also visit their new school sometime within the Summer Term. - Any extra secondary visits or activities that are needed for children with specific needs are arranged in consultation with teachers, parents/carers and the child. - All information about SEND, provision received, and progress achieved by the child is passed from the SENDCo to the new secondary school. - Children with specific transition needs complete an information booklet about themselves and information they wish their new teacher to know.
-This is passed onto their next teacher.
+The pupils also visit their new school sometime within the Summer Term. - Any extra secondary visits or activities that are needed for children with specific needs are arranged in consultation with teachers, parents/carers and the child. - All information about SEND, provision received, and progress achieved by the child is passed from the SENDCo to the new school.